Digital Blueprint for NHS WalesThe BlueprintWho Guards the Guardians?

 Who Guards the Guardians?

 There is a genuine contradiction at the heart of this blueprint.
-The analysis argues that Welsh Government oversight of DHCW has been weak, intermittent, and partly captured.
+The analysis argues that Welsh Government oversight of Digital Health and Care Wales (DHCW) has been weak, intermittent, and partly captured.
 The interventions proposed above require competent oversight of the transition.
 If the oversight body itself is part of the problem, who oversees the reform?

 The honest answer: no single actor can be fully trusted.
 Welsh Government cannot be the sole guardian, because Welsh Government materially contributed to the failure conditions — pressured RAG ratings, mid-cycle DPIF cuts, capital funding refusals while milestones were retained, programme compression, recruitment freezes via remit letter.
 The design must distribute oversight across multiple actors with overlapping jurisdiction so that capture of any one channel does not neutralise accountability entirely.
 And the design must include reform of the Welsh Government function itself, alongside DHCW reform, via Intervention 6: Reform the Funder.